Health Sciences Main Menu

 MSSM students have gained valuable experience in collegiate strength and conditioning centers, worksite health promotion programs, your sport facilities, hospital-based wellness centers, and sports training institutes.

 Students in the program also have access to the Biodynamics Center during coursework and completion of their research projects.
 Opened in January 2008, the 2,800 square foot Biodynamics Center is dedicated to studying the prevention, evaluation and treatment of movement related disease and injury across the lifespan.
 Instrumentation contained within the Center include motion analysis, three forceplates, eight-channel electromyography unit, three muscle dynamometers, and several dedicated data acquisition and processing computers.
 In addition, a new metabolic cart, treadmill, and body composition measurement instruments were added to the Center this past summer.

-Finally, Armstrong Atlantic Sports Medicine students take advantage of small class sizes, personalized programs of study, accessible faculty and instructional staff with years of experience.
-Many students find the location of AASU, close to many health service, and sports medicine organizations in Savannah of benefit during their course of study - particularly with reference to practicum and internship opportunities.
+Finally, Armstrong Sports Medicine students take advantage of small class sizes, personalized programs of study, accessible faculty and instructional staff with years of experience.
+Many students find the location of Armstrong, close to many health service and sports medicine organizations in Savannah, of benefit during their course of study - particularly with reference to practicum and internship opportunities.